ashwin12r/RASEED-AI/ARCHITECTURE.md

-# Project Raseed: Application Architecture
+# Raseed AI: Application Architecture

-This document provides a high-level overview of the architecture for the Project Raseed application.
+This document provides a high-level overview of the architecture for the Raseed AI application.

 ## 1. Core Technologies